juan-barragan/mazephytecus/README.md

-# mazephytecus a puzzle game for android
+# mazephytecus a maze game for android